-When you start a meditation practice, it’s important to know what to do before meditation and what to do after meditation.
+When you are just learning to do meditation it’s important to know what to do before and after your practice sessions.

 Before meditation is the time to create your meditation space, get yourself in the right frame of mind, and remove any distractions.

 After meditation, it’s important to set your intention and take steps to protect your Zen.
 This is mostly achieved by following the Four Foundations of Mindfulness.
 If you do not do this, you’ll lose your meditative state the moment you stop meditating.

-The best thing to do before meditation is to make sure that you are properly prepared for your formal practice.
+Make sure that you are properly prepared for your formal practice.
 There are a few steps you should take to make sure your meditation will be successful.
-Arguably the single most important thing to do before meditation is to check you have good posture.

 1: First, you will want to set the space.